sarmstrong9/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 This project is geared towards using a large data set for all types of Kickstarter campaigns over a set amount of time.
-Captured data points are items such as type or category of campaign, amount pledged, amount donated, what the outcome of the campaign was such as success/failure/cancelled.
+Captured data points are items such as type or category of campaign, amount pledged, amount donated, and what the outcome of the campaign was, such as success/failure/cancelled.
 With this data and the tools and knowledge of excel, we are able to distill the data into trends, outcomes, and business advice for how to set up a successful Kickstarter campaign.

 ### Purpose
 The purpose of this project is to give advice to Louise, a playwright, who is looking to achieve the highest chance of success in launching a Kickstarter campaign to fund her new idea.
 The data was used to determine what a good campaign goal would be, what time of the year it should be launched, and what types of plays had the most success.
 After the initial funding was complete, analysis was then conducted on campaigns in relation to their launch dates and their funding goals to further provide insight into how to maximize the chance for success compared to similar campaigns.
 This latter analysis is the main focus of this report.